pkivolowitz/asm_book/section_3/bitfields/README.md

 ## Space Versus Time

-In Computer Science there is an eternal between space and time.
+In Computer Science there is an eternal tension between space and time.
 The following is a **law**:

 *If you want something to go faster, it will cost more memory.*